sonic-net/SONiC/doc/TACACSPLUS_PASSKEY_ENCRYPTION.md

 4. sonic_utilities extended to passkey encyption using the master key/passwd manager.
 5. User has to enter master key/passwd at the time of configuring the passkey, this is mandatory requirement only if "key_encrypt" run time flag is enabled.
 6. The encrypted passkey stored in config_db
-7. The master key/paswd used for encryption/decryption and will be stored in the same device with root access previleges.
+7. The master key/paswd used for encryption/decryption and will be stored in the same device with root access previleges (/etc/cipher_pass).
 8. HostCfg will use the master key/passwd to decrypt the encrypted passkey and further store it in PAM configuration files.

 #### CLI Changes
-config tacacs passkey TEST1
+config tacacs passkey TEST1 --encrypt
 Password:

-Note: It will ask for a master key/password only when the 'key_encrypt' flag is set under respective feature table (ex: TACPLUS) in config_db.
+Note: It will ask for a master key/password only when '--encrypt' flag is set.

 #### Show CLI changes
 Furthermore, aside from encrypting the passkey stored within CONFIG_DB, this infrastructure ensures that the passkey itself remains concealed from any of the displayed CLI outputs.
 Consequently, the passkey field has been eliminated from the "show tacacs" output, and it will now solely indicate the status whether the passkey is configured or not.
 For instance,